 where the operation \textsf{Zero-Padding}$(\cdot) \in \bbR^{d_\cS}$ means augmenting the input with extra dimensions of zero values, and the notation $\odot$ denotes the Hadamard (element-wise) vector product.
-The number of ones in $M$ indicate the location and the effective number of trainable parameters.
+The number of ones in $M$ indicates the location and the effective number of trainable parameters.
 For instance, in \cite{elsayed2018adversarial,tsai2020transfer}, a target sample $x_\cT$ is placed at the center of its zero-padded version $\xt_\cT$, where the location of $x_\cT$ is indicated by the masked index set $\{i: M_i = 0\}$ and hence by \eqref{eqn_input_transform} the masked set is not trainable.
 The remaining zero-padded dimensions, indicated by $\{i: M_i = 1\}$, are made trainable.
 We also note that if the data input range of $f_\cS$ is bounded, for example within $[-1,1]^{d_\cS}$, one can apply the change-of-variable technique to satisfy the constraint, such as making $\theta = \tanh(M \odot W)$, where $W \in \bbR^{d_\cS}$ denotes unconstrained optimization variables and $\tanh$ denotes the hyperbolic tangent function.
-The input transformation function also allows placing multiple replicates of a target sample in the transformed data sample such as in \cite{yang2021voice2series}.
+The input transformation function also allows placing multiple replicates of a target sample in the transformed data sample, such as in \cite{yang2021voice2series}.